UncleKolyo/SoftUni_C-_Advanced/README.md

 # SoftUni_C-_Advanced
-All my C# Advanced Exersizes and Exams
+Here I will store all my C# Advanced Exersizes and Exams

+Feel free to use anything.

+Enjoy my monkey code!